rolkra/pixelpuzzle/README.md

 <img src="man/figures/pixelpuzzle-defsprite.png" alt="define pixel art" width="200">

-You can use this pixel art by passing it as parameter to `pixelpuzzle()'
+You can use this pixel art by passing it as parameter to `pixelpuzzle()`

 ```r
 pixelpuzzle(sprite)